K0SS4/.dotfiles/README.md

 I hope i did not forget about something.
 You will probably have adjust my xmobar scripts for example:
 - the kernel script is written for zen kernel specifically,
 - the gputemp script is written for nvidia-smi,
-- the cputemp script should be fine but idk.
+- the cputemp script should be fine but idk,
+- the updates script is written for arch specifically(and for paru as an aur helper),
+- the volume script is written for pulseaudio with alsa
 You can probably remove the power script since it is connecting with my local smart socket and grabbing the output from there.

 Also the xmobar position is set statically so don't forget to take care of that.